whereby/ios-sdk/README.md

-# ios-sdk
-iOS SDK for Whereby Embedded
+# iOS SDK for Whereby Embedded